-User Experience Laboratory (UX Lab) is a full-service research laboratory that specializes in the advancement of mobile and web-based applications.
-The UX Lab is located in Gabel Hall 212, within the Department of Educational Technology, Research and Assessment (ETRA).
+Our User Experience Laboratory (UX Lab) is a full-service research laboratory that specializes in the advancement of interface design for applications for different platforms.

 - UX Design - enhances product development by understanding complex human behavior.

 - UX Research - conducts product assessment methodologies.

 - Usability Testing - evaluates overall user experience.

 The UX Lab serves to offer Northern Illinois University students, faculty and staff opportunities to engage in scientific studies that are specific UX Design, Usability Testing and UX Auditing.

 The UX Lab houses cutting edge equipment that is available to enrolled students, faculty and/or staff at the university.
 The following devices can be used to conduct research within the UX Lab free of charge.

 Remote Eye-trackers (Quantity 2)